En-suite bathroom

-There are two types of en suite bathrooms: one option is a separate room directly adjacent to the bedroom, while the other integrates the bathroom and bedroom into the same room.
+There are two types of en suite bathrooms: one is a separate room that is directly and exclusively adjacent to the bedroom, and the other is a layout where the bathroom and bedroom are integrated into the same space.

-However, anyone interested in an en suite bathroom should first consider the advantages and disadvantages of a private bathroom.
-Despite the trendiness of this feature, there are a few things to consider, which also depend on the type of en suite bathroom you choose.
+However, anyone interested in an en suite bathroom should first consider the pros and cons of having a private bathroom.
+Despite the fact that it’s a current trend, there are a few things to keep in mind, which also depend on the specific type of en suite bathroom you choose.

 Privacy

-In the morning, especially in a busy household, it can be nice to start the day in peace and quiet.
-Similarly, having the bathroom close by allows you to have some time alone to wind down before going to bed.
-This also minimizes the risk of waking up other people in the house who are already asleep or have not yet woken up.
+In the morning, especially in a busy household, it can be nice to start the day in peace and quiet, just by yourself.
+Similarly, having a bathroom right nearby allows you to spend some time alone right before going to bed to unwind.
+Especially when other people are sleeping in the house, this also minimizes the risk of waking them up if they’ve already fallen asleep or haven’t woken up yet.

 Comfort

-Of course, short distances also increase comfort.
-In addition, the en suite bathroom can be designed entirely according to the needs of the person using it—there is no need to take others into consideration here.
+Of course, shorter distances also make things more convenient.
+Plus, an en suite bathroom can be designed entirely to suit the needs of the person using it—there’s no need to worry about others.

 Aesthetics

-Visually, combining the bedroom with an en suite bathroom is also a big plus.
-Especially with the integrated version in one room, many different styles can be created, from postmodern industrial chic to a private wellness oasis with a tropical feel.
-It also creates a spacious feeling.
-With the separate version, the character can also be individually designed, again tailored to the preferences of the users.
+Visually, too, combining a bedroom with an en suite bathroom is a major advantage.
+Especially with the open-plan layout, a wide range of styles can be achieved—from postmodern industrial chic to a private wellness oasis with a tropical feel.
+This also creates a sense of spaciousness.
+With the separate layout, the design can also be customized to suit the user’s preferences.

 Validity

-The en suite bathroom can also be considered an asset.
-This is because a private bathroom is inextricably linked to a feeling of luxury and modernity.
-In this way, it increases the (resale) value of an apartment or house.
+An en suite bathroom can also be considered an added feature.
+After all, a private bathroom is inextricably linked to a sense of luxury and modernity.
+As a result, it increases the resale value of an apartment or house.

 Disadvantages